-You can use ALTER TABLE or online redefinition to enable compression, deduplication, or encryption features for a LOB column.
-The ALTER TABLE statement supports online operations (see Oracle Database SQL Language Reference) and Oracle Database supports parallel operations on SecureFiles LOBs columns, making this a resource-efficient approach.
+You can use ALTER TABLE to enable compression, deduplication, or encryption features for a LOB column.

+The ALTER TABLE statement supports online operations and Oracle Database supports parallel operations on SecureFiles LOBs columns, making this a resource-efficient approach.

 As an alternative to ALTER TABLE, you can use online redefinition to enable one or more of these features.
 As with ALTER TABLE, online redefinition of SecureFiles LOB columns can be executed in parallel.